brimdata/zed/k8s/README.md

 https://linkerd.io/2/getting-started/

 We do not need Linkerd for the typical use case of service meshes, which is to route intra-service messages, often gRPC, within a cluster.
-Instead, we leverage the side-car router as a conveninet way to monitor inbound and outbound traffic from ZQD.
+Instead, we leverage the side-car router as a conveninet way to monitor inbound and outbound traffic from zqd.
 Conveniently, the Linkerd install also includes Prometheus and Grafana to support Linkerd's dashboard.
 We will configure these Prometheus and Grafana instances to also monitor zqd's Prometheus metrics.

 We will also install the Kube State Metrics: